How To Keep Your Child Safe In A Car Accident

 Child safety advocates in Florida have been pleading with Florida legislators to pass laws adopting these safety measures.
 Hopefully the legislature will do so.
 However, passing such a law does no good unless the public is made aware of the potential consequences of not following the law.
 Hopefully, the Legislature will also allocate some money for public service announcements to educate the public on the importance of following these safety measures.

-Need a lawyer for a car accident case in Tampa?
+Need a lawyer for a car accident case?
 Contact Distasio Law Firm today!